Hackuarium/gas-sensor/CAD/Laser_Cut_Box/README.md

-The final version of the case which must be used is *Laser_Cut_Box_Adjusted.svg*.
-The box is designed to be cut with a CNC (Computer Numerical Control) router, using a drill bit of 12mm.
+The case is designed to be cut in a 3mm-wide material, like wood or plexiglas for example, and using a CNC (Computer Numerical Control) router, mounted with a 12mm-drill bit.
 Before cutting, drilling parameters must be set as follow:
 * the outer contour of each piece must be set at "outside".
 * all the small rectangle holes designed to assemble the case must be set as "on-path".
 * the remaining holes (screen, alimentation, RJ12, gas pipe and hole above sensors) must be set as "inside".